adpoe/Computer_Vision_Coursework/prog_assignments/hw09/README.md

-# Zero Shot Classification & Support Vector Machines
+# Sliding Window Object Detection (Pedestrians on the street)
 @author Anthony (Tony) Poerio
 @email adp59@pitt.edu

 ## Overall Notes
-- For this assignment, our goal was to classify a test set of animal images using two methods: 1) Zero-Shot Classification.
-And 2) Support Vector Machines.
+- For this assignment, our goal was to use sliding window object detection to identify pedestrians on the street in a test data set.
-- Both classification algorithms are implemented.
-* Zero Shot is in --> "zero_shot.m"
-* SVM is in --> "svm.m"
-- I did NOT include the supporting data files, since they were very large for this project, but these files are DEPENDENCIES, and they can be downloaded at: http://people.cs.pitt.edu/~kovashka/cs1699/files/Animals_with_Attributes/
+- There are two .m files containing code for this.
+The first parses information and trains a classifier.
+The second uses that classifier to make predictions.
+File names are outlined below.
+- I used a subset of the whole 1GB+ data set provided for my training.
+My training set can be found in the folders named: `/pos_sample` and `/neg_sample`
+- My test set has 15 total images (10 with people, 5 without).
+The test set I used can be found in the folder named `/small_test`
+- After making predictions, I discovered that because the sliding window algorithm necessarily evaluates very many potential locations, I had over 1000 positive results and 17000 negative results.
+    * Because I could not hand calculate precision/recall for over 1000 results, I decided to take a uniform sample from my positive responses (30 total).
+    * This uniform sample was used to answer the questions in `results.txt`.
+    * To view this sample see: `/uniform_sample`
+- The results from my own training are found in `setup.mat`, but running the scripts here will generate a new setup.mat.
+    * Depending on your own setup, it may also overwrite my output folders **so please review the `/pos_predctions` folder before running the scripts!!**

-## Graded Files
+## Graded Files / Folders
-- The three files which the assignment prompt specifically notes will be graded are:
+- The four files/folders which the assignment prompt specifically notes will be graded are:
-1. **zero_shot.m** - In this file, you will find my zero-shot implementation, along with comments outlining my thinking process
+1. **setup_and_train.m** - In this file, you will find my setup and training of the SVM classifier
-2. **svm.m** - This file contains my SVM implementation
+2. **test.m** - This file contains my Sliding Window Object Detection implementation, using the classifier trained previously
-3. **results.txt** - This file contains the results of my testing
+3. **results.txt** - This file contains the written results of my testing
+4. **/pos_predictions** - This folder contains 10 png files showing detections that my algorithm marked as positive.
+These were uniformly selected from my whole data set, which found over 1000 detections total.

 ## Notes and Instructions
 **LINES TO CHANGE:**
-* zero_shot.m --> LINE 16, this performs a lot of the "zero_shot_setup.mat" file.
-Please change this to be consistent with your path to that file
-* svm.m --> LINE 18, again: this performs a lot of the "zero_shot_setup.mat" file.
-Please change this to be consistent with your path to that file
+These are lines that reference folders in my relative path.
+Please change to fit yours.
+All of my folders referenced are included.
+You should just need to change the outermost folder location, or relative path to the zip file.
+- setup_and_train.m
+    * Line 18
+    * Line 36
+    * Line 58
+    * Line 103
+    * Line 163 (saves the environment variables)

+- test.m
+    * Line 22 (loads the environment variables, previously saved)
+    * Line 39
+    * line 100
+    * line 112